How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Introduction

-Blackout contracts are not a feasible long-term solution for a power system that aims to provide security of supply, especially for smaller consumers in a community, who may not be able to afford being subjected to a blackout.
-Therefore, solutions that circumvent blackouts are preferred.
-One alternative is local flexibility markets, which are in the implementation phase in some parts of Europe, such as the Piclo Flex Market \cite{2023PicloServices} in the UK and NorFlex \cite{Stlsbotn2023NODES2020-23} in southern Norway.
-These local markets allow for the submission of flexibility provision and purchasing bids, and are subsequently cleared by a market operator, potentially the DSO \cite{Prat2023Network-AwareMarkets,Olivella-Rosell2018OptimizationResources}.
-However, the added burden on DSOs to submit and/or clear bids in these markets remains a major barrier to their implementation.
-Furthermore, special regulation services are already in use across different countries, such as Denmark, as outlined in \cite{2023IntroduktionSystemydelser}, where down-regulation of renewables is used to manage congestion within bidding zones.
-However, an independent special regulation market does not exist as such at the moment.
-Capacity limitation services, which are the focus of this paper, are considered to be the most feasible flexibility contract opportunity by many stakeholders, and have as such been the subject of much research.
-In such a contract, a portfolio of flexible consumers or prosumers enters an agreement with the DSO to limit their power import from the grid at certain locations and for certain times, when requested, in exchange for some sort of payment or benefit, such as grid tariff discounts.
+Firstly, as the scope of this paper focuses on flexibility from residential end-users, blackout contracts are not a feasible long-term solution.
+This may be a solution for larger industrial-scale loads and is being implemented in Denmark \cite{StatusTarif2023}.
+However, this is not a desirable choice for an energy community that aims to provide security of supply to its members.
+Therefore, only solutions that circumvent delivery interruptions are considered.
+One possible mechanism is local flexibility markets, which are in use or under development in parts of Europe, such as the congestion management platform GOPACS in The Netherlands \cite{GOPACS}, the Piclo Flex Market in the UK \cite{Piclo2023} and NorFlex in southern Norway \cite{NODES2023}.
+These local markets allow for the submission of flexibility provision and purchasing bids and are subsequently cleared by a market operator, which may have to be the DSO if network data is required to clear the market \cite{Prat2023}.
+However, the added burden on DSOs to clear or even just submit bids in these markets remains a barrier to their implementation.
+Additionally, these markets rely on accurate consumer baseline consumption profiles, which come with their own complexities \cite{ziras2021}.
+Furthermore, special regulation services are already in use at the transmission level in Denmark \cite{EnerginetSystemydelser2023}, where the down-regulation of renewable generation is used to manage congestion within bidding zones.
+To the best of the authors' knowledge, an independently operated special regulation market for distribution grids does not exist, nor has it been the focus of research.
+Such a market would carry a similar, if not larger, burden as local flexibility markets and, as such, has not been considered further.
+Capacity limitation services, which are the focus of this paper, are one of the most feasible and practically straightforward flexibility services as they do not rely on complicated baseline consumption schedules for individual prosumers to deliver a congestion management service \cite{ziras2021}, and have as such been the subject of much research \cite{Ziras2017, Ziras2020, Heinrich2021, Chen2023}.